 The breeding was discovered by a German birding group during an organised trip guided by Mohamed Lamine Samlali and other guides.
-Two members of the group, Ole Krome and Daniel König, found the birds during an evening exploration of the site.
-On the next morning (the 18th), the whole group revisited the site to take the pictures.
-The Golden Nightjar was not disturbed and remained seated on its juveniles.
+Two members of the group, Ole Krome and Daniel König, found the birds during an evening of 17 March 2019.
+Next morning, the whole group revisited the site to take the pictures.
+The Golden Nightjar was not disturbed and remained seated on its juveniles according to the observers.

 Until this observation, a number of visiting birders have missed the species earlier this season.
 This shows that the species in Aousserd region does not occur only at Oued Jenna but also at similar habitat away from that famous site.